An Alan Smithee Film: Burn Hollywood Burn: Post-production

 The released film credits the Alan Smithee pseudonym as director because Arthur Hiller, the film's real director, objected to the way Eszterhas recut the film, and as a result, had his name removed.
 In his autobiography, Hollywood Animal, Eszterhas claims that Hiller still sat in the editing room with him to make certain suggestions.

 In May 1997, it was reported that Hiller would be taking his name off the film due to dissatisfaction with Eszterhas recutting the film by removing 19 minutes of footage and changing the music choices, which allegedly got higher audience scores at two test screenings Eszterhas held without consulting Hiller.
 Attempts were made by Cinergi's CEO to ease tensions between Hiller and Eszterhas, but Hiller ultimately took his name off the film and replaced it with the Alan Smithee credit.
 When questioned about the nature of the feud, Eszterhas stated:

 [Hiller] should offer to kiss my ass in Times Square for saving this film.

 In his entry on An Alan Smithee Film: Burn Hollywood Burn for his "My Year of Flops" column in The A.V.
 Club, pop culture critic Nathan Rabin sarcastically commented that Hiller's decision to use the Alan Smithee credit was "very transparently not a stupid, stupid gimmick to raise interest in a terrible film".

 Release

+Theatrical

-Burn Hollywood Burn had its premiere on the opening night of the Mill Valley Film Festival on October 2, 1997.
+An Alan Smithee Film: Burn Hollywood Burn had its premiere on the opening night of the Mill Valley Film Festival on October 2, 1997.
 The film was released theatrically on February 27, 1998 before a home video release on August 18, 1998.